 If this learning method sounds good to you, trying iMusic School is a must.

 Peghead Nation was founded by Dan Gabel, Scott Nygaard, and Teja Gerken in 2014.
 Nowadays, headquarters are in Fairfax, California.

 Peghead Nation is the perfect online resource for those looking to build their chops in American Roots music.
 They not only provide lessons on how to master traditional instruments from legends in the Americana music scene but also help promote such a scene by being involved and helping new artists to break through.

 The founders are President, Editor, and Producer for Peghead Nation but are also well-versed bluegrass musicians with a deep knowledge of acoustic instruments, Americana music, journalism, and business.
 Thus, as a result of these combined passions and talents, the Peghead Nation can help you build your chops with your double bass or upright bass and navigate the music industry at the same time.

-Speaking of which, to help you get better at your instrument, your instructor Zoe Guigueno is an easygoing, smiley teacher that has played her double bass on stage in over 20 countries, toured relentlessly, and was named by the Rolling Stone Magazine one of the “Ten New Artists You Need to Know”.
+Speaking of which, to help you get better at your instrument, your instructor, Zoe Guigueno, is an easygoing, smiley teacher who has played her double bass on stage in over 20 countries, toured relentlessly and was named by the Rolling Stone Magazine as one of the “Ten New Artists You Need to Know”.

 Peghead Nation is perfect for those trying to learn about roots music from experts.

 Discover Double Bass

 Geoff Chalmers founded Discover Double Bass in 2013.
 Currently, the headquarters are in Leeds, UK.